Public Goods Funding Methodologies

 Participants received training on philanthropy as a process, how to make criteria, and training from leaders in the space on topics that the facilitators decided were important, such as power dynamics, Indigenous leadership, etc. They came up with groups among themselves based on what everyone thought was important, and researched potential grantees, then interviewed them to gather more detail and vet them.
 Each group had 2 $10k grants to give, and they were eligible for an additional $20k of matching funding if they raised an additional $10k for their group on their own.

-Resources on power dynamics and funding strategies
+on power dynamics and funding strategies

-Formulating criteria to assist project selection: Several examples | Detail example 1 | Detail example 2
+Formulating criteria to assist project selection: | |

-Bloom Network's Pollination Labs framework for interdisciplinary collaboration
+Bloom Network's framework for interdisciplinary collaboration